Guide to Packaged Bees 2024

 The photo I.D. is necessary to validate your order and we will not be releasing any packaged bees without a photo I.D.

 A valid payment method is only necessary if you put down a deposit on your bees and have not paid the remainder of the balance.
 If you would like to pay the remaining balance in advance, you can by clicking here, calling the store at 916-475-1828, or by stopping into the storefront at 4765 J Street, Sacramento, CA 95819.
+To speed up the pick up process we require full payment prior to pick up unless previously arranged.

-The spray bottle filled with a mixture of 50% pure cane sugar and 50% water will be used to nourish your bees while they are in the package, and to it will act as a way to calm them right before installation.
+The spray bottle filled with a mixture of 50% pure cane sugar and 50% water will be used to nourish your bees while they are in the package, and will act as a way to calm them right before installation.

 Step 3: Remaining Balance